themiszamani/B2SAFE-B2STAGE-Training/01-iRODS-handson-user.md

 ```sh
 iget -K -P -f put1.txt
 ```
-The option *-K* tells iRODS to verify the chacksum on the fly.
+The option *-K* tells iRODS to verify the checksum.
 To list all options for the command use
 ```sh
 iget -h